T-Person-GAN: Text-to-Person Image Generation with Identity-Consistency and Manifold Mix-Up: Experiments

 \subsection{Dataset}

 We perform experiments on the CUHK Person Description Dataset (CUHK-PEDES) \cite{GNA-RNN}.
-Examples from this dataset are shown in Fig. \ref{fig:dataset}.
 The \textbf{CUHK-PEDES} dataset is the only yet largest benchmark for person search with natural language description, which consists of 40,206 images of 13,003 persons.
 Each image is annotated with two sentence descriptions, such that a total of 80,412 sentences are collected.
 Following the data split in \cite{GNA-RNN}, the training set has 34,054 images (68,126 textural descriptions) of 11,003 persons, the validation has 3,078 images (6,158 textural descriptions) of 1,000 persons, and the test set has 3074 images (6,156 textural descriptions) of 1,000 persons.
 We uniformly resize all images to be $256\times 128$.